When to call 999

 - if the patient is conscious and breathing

-You may need to stay on the phone while an ambulance is dispatched.
-Our call handlers will give you medical advice on how to help the patient until we get there.
+You may need to stay on the phone whilst the ambulance is dispatched.
+Our call handler will provide any necessary life saving instructions to help the patient until we get there.
+This covers off things such as providing bleeding control, or giving CPR instructions.

 Answering these questions will not impact how quickly we’ll arrive.
 But it does mean you might be able to administer first aid in the meantime.